spectralDNS/shenfun/docs/source/kleingordon.rst

 .. math::
         \int_{0}^{L} e^{\imath \underline{k}x} e^{- \imath \underline{l}x} \frac{1}{L} dx = \delta_{kl}.

-With this weight function the scalar product and the forward transform are the same and we obtain:
+With this weight function the (discrete) scalar product and the forward transform are the same and we obtain:

 .. math::